Lift Vault

 Additional BBB Accessory Lift Options

-After the main 5/3/1 movement and the primary BBB movement, 1 to 3 accessory movements can be done.
-Both of the examples shown above include one accessory movement (lat work or abs).
-You should probably keep that recommended accessory.
-Keep reading if you feel you need to add more accessory work.
+After the main 5/3/1 work and the BBB supplemental sets, you can add 1 to 3 accessories.
+Both examples above already include one (lat work or abs).
+Keep that recommended accessory.
+Only add more if you genuinely feel you need the extra work.

-You can program up to three accessory movements, but this should be done intelligently.
-You don’t want to do so much accessory work that you’re still sore going into the next workout and inhibiting progress on your main lifts.
-That’s counterproductive.
+You can go up to three accessories per session, but be smart about it.
+You don’t want to pile on so much extra work that you’re still sore going into the next session and falling behind on the main lifts.

-If you’re unsure, it’s probably best to start with one accessory movement for at least 4 weeks before adding others.
-But hey, I’m not Jim Wendler and I’m not your boss.
+If you’re unsure, stick with one accessory for at least 4 weeks before adding others.
+But I’m not Jim Wendler and I’m not your boss.
 Listen to your body.

-The below ideas are for accessories #2 and #3, should you decide to do more than one, which is an optional decision.
+The ideas below are for accessories #2 and #3, if you decide to go beyond one:

 • Squat Day